-Here we present an eco-genetic (or “demo-genetic”) model to explore the ecological and evolutionary consequences for a single wild population of one-off or continuous intrusion by foreign/domesticated individuals, with a specific focus on the role of soft selection in modulating the outcomes.
-The model is loosely based on a salmonid fish but is generally applicable to any species that experiences sequential soft and hard selection, plus artificial or natural intrusion by genetically divergent immigrants.
-Individuals compete each generation for a limited number of “spawning slots” (ecological vacancies determining who gets to reproduce), with success in this intraspecific competition determined by a single soft-selected quantitative trait, ZSOFT.
-Following reproduction, the offspring are subjected to an episode of hard selection wherein survival depends on the match between a second quantitative trait, ZHARD, and an environmentally determined optimum, with locals assumed to be well-adapted and intruders maladapted.
-A key prediction we test is that the extent of introgression and its demographic consequences depend on the relative competitiveness of intruders versus locals, i.e., how divergent they are for ZSOFT.
-One possibility is that intruders are competitively inferior to locals, which could correspond to a captive-releases scenario, given that experimental studies in salmonids have shown hatchery-born females to be at a competitive disadvantage relative to wild-born females at acquiring and defending breeding sites, and hatchery-born males to be less successful in obtaining mates (Fleming and Gross 1993; Neff et al. 2015).
-Alternatively, intruders could be competitively superior to locals, which could correspond to a farm escapes scenario in which farmed individuals are for example larger, and hence more likely to acquire and defend a spawning slot or be chosen as a mate.
+Here we present an eco-genetic model to explore the eco-evolutionary consequences of acuteacute or chronic intrusion events by foreign/domesticated individuals into a wild population.
+We specifically focus on the role of soft selection in mediating such outcomes.
+Though loosely based on a salmonine lifecycle, the model is generally applicable to any taxon that could experience sequential soft and hard selection events, as well as artificial or natural intrusion by genetically divergent immigrants.
+In our model, individuals compete each generation for a limited number of ‘spawning slots’ (ecological vacancies determining who gets to reproduce), with success determined by a single quantitative trait, ZSOFT, that is subject to soft selection.
+Following reproduction, the offspring experience an episode of hard selection wherein survival depends on the match between a second quantitative trait, ZHARD, and an environmentally-determined trait optimum (with locals assumed to be well-adapted and intruders maladapted).
+A key prediction we test is that the extent of introgression and its demographic consequences depend on the relative competitiveness of locals versus intruders, i.e., how divergent the two forms are for ZSOFT.
+One possibility is that intruders are competitively inferior to locals, which could correspond to a captive-release scenario, given that experimental studies in salmonids have shown hatchery-born females to be at a competitive disadvantage relative to wild-bred females at acquiring and defending breeding sites, and hatchery-bred males to be less successful in obtaining mates (Fleming and Gross 1993; Neff et al. 2015).
+Alternatively, intruders could be competitively superior to locals, which could correspond to a farm escape scenario: domesticated Atlantic salmon individuals are larger, and, thus, more likely to acquire and defend a spawning slot or be chosen as a mate.
 Another, perhaps more likely, scenario is that farm-origin fry are competitively superior to local wild fry and displace them from feeding territories under high densities (McGinnity et al. 2003).
-Whilst our model assumes that soft selection occurs at the spawning stage, shifting soft selection to the fry stage (i.e., ZSOFT determines success in competition for limited fry territories, rather than limited spawning sites) would presumably have similar eco-evolutionary consequences, a point to which we return in the discussion.
-Whilst previous eco-genetic models have considered interactions between farmed and wild salmon (Hindar et al. 2006; Castellani et al. 2015; 2018; Sylvester et al. 2019) or between hatchery and wild salmon (Baskett and Waples 2013; Baskett, Burgess, and Waples 2013), ours is the first, to our knowledge, to explicitly distinguish between hard and soft selection and to explore their interactive effects on eco-evolutionary outcomes.
+Whilst our model assumes that soft selection occurs at the spawning stage, shifting soft selection to the fry stage (i.e., ZSOFT determines success in competition for limited fry territories, rather than limited spawning sites) would presumably have similar eco-evolutionary consequences.
+We address this aforementioned point in detail in the Discussion.
+Whilst previous eco-genetic models have considered interactions between farmed and wild salmon (Hindar et al. 2006; Castellani et al. 2015; 2018; Sylvester et al. 2019) or between hatchery and wild salmon (Baskett and Waples 2013; Baskett, Burgess, and Waples 2013), ours is the first, to our knowledge, to explicitly distinguish between hard and soft selection and to explore their interactive effects on eco-evolutionary dynamics.

 Methods